frealexandro/AUTOMATE_BATCH_REQUEST_AUTOML_CLASIFY_SENTIMENT_-VERTEX-AI-_BY_CLOUD_FUNCTION/README.md

 # cloud function batch python

-_In this project we find a cloud function in gcp using the FLASK framework  calling by bucket trigger  that executes a batch prediction of model sentiment analisys_
+_In this project, we create a cloud function in GCP using the FLASK framework that is triggered by a bucket and executes a batch prediction of a sentiment analysis model._

 ## Starting 🚀

-_To get the project on your local machine please clone the repository with the name of **cloud_function_python**, remember that you must have permission from the organization_
+_To get the project on your local machine, please clone the repository named cloud_function_python.
+Note that you must have permission from the organization to do so._

 ### Pre requirements 📋

-_This project must be run directly in a GCP cloud function with **Python 3.10** language or if desired it can also be run directly in your virtual machine with some modifications.
-You must install the following dependencies in the cloud function or environment vrtual contained in the file requirements.txt_
+_This project must be run directly in a GCP cloud function with Python 3.10 language or if desired it can also be run directly in your virtual machine with some modifications.
+You must install the following dependencies in the cloud function or virtual environment, as listed in the file requirements.txt:_

 ```
 pip install -r requeriments.txt
 ```
-_In the cloud function it is only necessary to load the file, once it is done DEPLOY it, the dependencies will be installed automatically_
+_In the cloud function, it is only necessary to load the file, and once it is done, DEPLOY it.
+The dependencies will be installed automatically._

 ###installation 🔧

-1.a cloud function must be created in GCP with a trigger of  bucket to make the batch we will modify diferent paths where we will to **procesing, input, output of the data**, also we neeed to modify our **project id, model id, location, job_name**. however we need to remmeber thsi project create a jsonl file due in this way was buit the model of **sentimemt analysis**  to understand more about how to built a make batch prediction see the **links** of this readme.to modify this params see the file **params.py**
+1.A cloud function must be created in GCP with a bucket trigger to make the batch.
+We will modify different paths where we will perform **processing, input, and output** of the data.
+We also need to modify our **project id, model id, location, job_name**.
+Note that this project creates a jsonl file as the model for **sentiment analysis** was built in this way.
+To understand more about how to make a batch prediction, see the links in this readme.
+To modify these parameters, see the file **params.py**

 ```